-Your child's progress is consistently monitored by his/her class teacher.
-His/her progress is reviewed formally in reading/writing and maths.
+Your child's progress is consistently monitored by his/her class teacher and reviewed formally in reading, writing, and maths.

-If your child is working below the 'ARE' (age-related expectations), he/she will have a further inhouse assessment to ascertain in more detail his/her difficulties.
+If your child is working below the 'ARE' (age-related expectations), he/she will have a further inhouse assessment to ascertain his/her difficulties in more detail.